rouzwelt/_rainlang/README.md

 // to get StateConfig only
 let stateConfig = Parser.getStateConfig(expression, [, customOpMeta]);

-// to build StateConfig (bytes) from ParseTree object or a Node or array of Node let argument: Node || Node[] || ParseTree = objectInstanceOfSpecifiedType;
+// to build(compile) StateConfig from ParseTree object or a Node or array of Node let argument: Node || Node[] || ParseTree = objectInstanceOfSpecifiedType;
 let stateConfig = Parser.buildBytes(argument)
 ```